fgimian/macbuild-ansible/README.md

 * Applications (local settings)
     - **BetterSnapTool**: Still configuring this and understanding how to automate it
-    - **Clear**: Seems to be impossible to enable iCloud via automation
     - **Firefox**: Stored in a series of JavaScript files, may be a challenge
     - **MacDown**: A little challenging due to the fact I would like to create a custom theme